 Although manufacturers and battery makers have made huge strides in improving vehicle safety, a violent crash in an electric vehicle can still result in the car catching fire.
 This can happen if the battery short circuits and heats up.

-Do electric cars create ozone?
+Do electric cars pollute the air?

-Why should we change to electric cars?
+Why we should buy electric cars?